 Once mastered, working with phyllo opens an expanded world of creativity, inspiring new recipes like my Shrimp Scampi Phyllo Triangles and more.

 Phyllo dough is available in the freezer section of most grocery stores.
 I prefer a one-pound package of 9" x 14" sheets (i.e. ATHENS' brand).
-Each box has 2 sealed inner packs of 20 sheets each.
+Each box has 2 sealed inner packs of 19 sheets each, 38 sheets total.

 Night before, place both sleeves of phyllo in the refrigerator to defrost.
 Remove a sleeve at a time only when ready to use.

 - 6 boxes frozen chopped spinach

 - 1-pound feta cheese (whole in brine, not crumbles)